Toolsets

 Tools Overview

-Tools in toolsets are functionalities supported by a corresponding MCP server that can be used to extend the capabilities of your toolset.
-On this screen, you can find all tools included in the toolset and add more tools.
+Tools are specific functions supported by a related MCP server that can be used by clients to perform specific actions.
+On this screen, you can find and manage all tools supported by the related MCP server.

 Roles